- Fourth quarter diluted EPS totaled $0.68, a 39 percent increase over prior year results;

 | Tax rate

-|| 33.0 percent
+|| 32.3 percent

 1Net of interest income

-The telephone dial-in number for the conference call is 706-679-3455 and the conference ID is 78370841.
+The telephone dial-in number for the conference call is 706-679-3455 and the conference ID is 41025602.
 A telephone replay of the conference call will be available from 1 p.m.
-ET, Wednesday, February 20, 2013 until 8 p.m.
-ET, Wednesday, February 27, 2013.
+ET, Thursday, February 19, 2015 until 8 p.m.
+ET, Thursday, February 26, 2015.
 To access the replay, call 404-537-3406.
-The conference ID for the recording is 78370841.
+The conference ID for the recording is 41025602.

-Note on forward-looking statements: This press release and accompanying schedules contain “forward-looking statements” within the meaning of federal securities laws, including REVPAR, profit margin and earnings trends, estimates and assumptions; the number of lodging properties we expect to add to or remove from our system in the future; our expectations about investment spending; and similar statements concerning anticipated future events and expectations that are not historical facts.
-We caution you that these statements are not guarantees of future performance and are subject to numerous risks and uncertainties, including those we identify below and other risk factors that we identify in our most recent annual report on Form 10-K or quarterly report on Form 10-Q. Risks that could affect forward-looking statements in this press release include changes in market conditions; the continuation and pace of the economic recovery; supply and demand changes for hotel rooms; competitive conditions in the lodging industry; relationships with clients and property owners; and the availability of capital to finance hotel growth and refurbishment.
+Note on forward-looking statements: This press release and accompanying schedules contain “forward-looking statements” within the meaning of federal securities laws, including RevPAR, profit margin and earnings trends, estimates and assumptions; the number of lodging properties we expect to add to or remove from our system in the future; our expectations about investment spending; and similar statements concerning anticipated future events and expectations that are not historical facts.
+We caution you that these statements are not guarantees of future performance and are subject to numerous risks and uncertainties, including those we identify below and other risk factors that we identify in our most recent annual or quarterly report on Form 10-K or Form 10-Q. Risks that could affect forward-looking statements in this press release include changes in market conditions; the continuation and pace of the economic recovery; supply and demand changes for hotel rooms; competitive conditions in the lodging industry; relationships with clients and property owners; and the availability of capital to finance hotel growth and refurbishment.
 Any of these factors could cause actual results to differ materially from the expectations we express or imply in this press release.
-We make these forward-looking statements as of February 19, 2013.
+We make these forward-looking statements as of February 18, 2015.
 We undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.